 - Environmental Impact Assessments and Aspect Registers.

 - Fire Risk Assessments, and several others.

 Issue-Based Risk Assessments

-These risk assessments are the result when baseline risk assessments are assessed in further detail using techniques such as Fault Tree Analysis, HAZOPs, and several others.
-This risk assessment will be performed as result of highlighted aspects or issues, new processes, machines, or numerous other reasons.
+These assessments are the result when baseline risk assessments are assessed in further detail using techniques such as Fault Tree Analysis, HAZOPs, and several others.
+This assessment will be performed as result of highlighted aspects or issues, new processes, machines, or numerous other reasons.

 Issue-based risk assessments are focused on operational activities, processes, systems, and other components.
 Examples of when they are carried out include:

 - New machines which are introduced on a site.

 - Following an incident, accident, or near miss.

 - New designs, layouts, equipment, processes, and so on.